robinmalik/microsoft-graph-docs/concepts/custom-security-attributes-overview.md

 ## Which directory objects support custom security attributes?

 Custom security attributes can be assigned to only [user](user.md) and [servicePrincipal](serviceprincipal.md) objects through the **customSecurityAttributes** property.
 Users synced from an on-premises Active Directory can also be assigned custom security attributes.

+Each object can be assigned up to 50 custom security attribute values with the values distributed across single and multi-valued attributes.
+For example, 5 attributes with 10 values each or 50 attributes with 1 value each.

 ## License requirements